mesosphere/konvoy-image-builder/docs/cli/konvoy-image_upload.md

 ### SEE ALSO

 * [konvoy-image](konvoy-image.md)	 - Create, provision, and customize images for running Konvoy
-* [konvoy-image upload artifacts](konvoy-image_upload_artifacts.md)	 - upload artifacts to hosts defined in inventory-file
+* [konvoy-image upload artifacts](konvoy-image_upload_artifacts.md)	 - upload offline artifacts to hosts defined in inventory-file